cruhl/typescript-tooling/packages/typescript-tooling/README.md

 project which extends `.tst/jest.config.js`.
 Settings and commands for other tools operate the same way.

-_Nothing special is happening here!_ You can always directly execute generated commands without using TST.
+_Nothing special is happening here!_ TST is just a bunch of config files and shortcuts for writing long CLI commands which can always be executed directly without using TST.
 Since no magic is involved, it's easy to stop using this tool, just move config files from `.tst` into the project root and add the commands TST generates to the `scripts` section of your `package.json`.
 For example...